-In order to give an overview we summarize the chief questions and results of a standard GABEK project.
+In order to provide an overview we have summarized the chief questions and results of a standard GABEK project.
 The numbers next to the results refer to the chapters of the article.
 Here I will only describe typical results and some theoretical preconditions.
-Learning to use the method GABEK with PC-support through WinRelan ordinarily takes a training from 3 to 5 days.
+Learning to use the GABEK method with PC-support through WinRelan ordinarily takes a training period of from 3 to 5 days.